ligadata-mkhalawi/Kamanja/trunk/docs/source/scala/scala-logic.rst

-.. _java-scala-guide-scala:
+.. _scala-logic:

-Creating a Scala Model
+Logic of a Scala model
 ======================

 This section covers the actual logic of creating a Kamanja model,